Ratchet: Deadlocked: Development and release

 After the completion of Up Your Arsenal, Insomniac thought of ways they could advance the series further for the fourth game to stand out.
 For about a month and a half, they worked on RCR: Ratchet Racing, a vehicular combat game similar to Twisted Metal; when the team found out about Naughty Dog's Jak X: Combat Racing, another vehicular combat game, they cancelled RCR to avoid competition.
 They then started developing a title called Ratchet & Clank: NEXUS (unrelated to 2013's Ratchet & Clank: Into the Nexus), with Ratchet and Clank on a single planet in the midst of a global conflict between two alien races, which in turn causes tension between the two as they have differing views on the matter taking place.
 This project would later change direction to become Deadlocked, featuring a darker story inspired primarily by the Halo franchise.
 Ratchet: Deadlocked was revealed at Santa Monica Studio's pre-E3 event in April 2005, then further shown at E3 2005.

 Deadlocked was released in North America on October 25, 2005, and in Japan on November 23, 2005.
 It was released as Ratchet: Gladiator in Europe, Australia and Africa on November 18, 2005, and November 24, 2005, respectively.
 The PlayStation 2 online servers were terminated on June 28, 2012.

-A high-definition remaster of Deadlocked on PlayStation 3 was developed for release on the PlayStation Network since the game was not available on the Ratchet & Clank Collection where it only featured Deadlockeds three predecessors.
+A high-definition remaster of Deadlocked on PlayStation 3 was developed for release on the PlayStation Network since the game was not available on the Ratchet & Clank Collection, which only featured Deadlockeds three predecessors.
 Those who have purchased Full Frontal Assault received the HD remastered game for free on May 21 as an apology due to the long-awaited PlayStation Vita version of Full Frontal Assault.
 The online servers for the PlayStation 3 version were terminated on February 15, 2018, along with Up Your Arsenal on the PS3 the same day.
 In late-2020, the servers were revived by fans of the series.